“Another story on what most Americans don’t know about the Navy’s role in the Vietnam War?”

 Most bars on request would serve the Filipino delicacy “balut.”
 A balut is a developing bird embryo (usually a duck or chicken) boiled and eaten from the shell.
 Baluts were sold as street food or in bars, usually served with beer.
 Some guys felt that it was some type of rite of passage to eat a whole balut and wash it down with beer.
 I had no desire to try one, which was justified when most people who did eat one hurled it up anyway.
 No thanks!

 Anyone who ever entered any bar in Olongapo City experienced the immediate visit from the bar girl.
 The Filipino bar girl experience could be a nuisance, especially if one just wanted to have a drink or two alone or with a buddy.
 It was a bit like trying to walk onto a used car lot just to look at the cars and not wanting to be bothered by a salesperson.
 That just wasn’t going to happen.
 However, the Filipino bar girls were something to behold, always well dressed, young, attractive, and very friendly.
 Usually the first full sentence you heard from any Filipino bar girl after the word “hello” was the question, “Buy me a drink, Joe?”….
-If you would like to read more stories from “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+To read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.